axiom4787/25893FTC2025NewBot/README.md

 The readme.md file located in the [/TeamCode/src/main/java/org/firstinspires/ftc/teamcode](TeamCode/src/main/java/org/firstinspires/ftc/teamcode) folder contains an explanation of the sample naming convention, and instructions on how to copy them to your own project space.

+## Code Formatting
+Java files under `TeamCode/src/main/java/org/firstinspires/ftc/teamcode/` are formatted with Spotless using Google Java Format.

+- Format and fix files locally with `./gradlew spotlessApply`.
+- Verify formatting (what CI should run) with `./gradlew spotlessCheck`.

+Only that directory is targeted, so the tooling leaves the SDK sources untouched.

 # Release Information

 ## Version 11.0 (20250827-105138)